TheGreatReee/SC4015-Project/README.md

 ## Contents
 - CPA_Project_key_extraction.ipynb - Python Script for processing the power traces and running the Correlation Power Analysis attack.
 Extracts the full 16 byte key.
 - waveform.csv - A set of 110 power traces
-- CPA_Projecto.ipynb - A cut down version of CPA_Project_key_extraction.ipynb, extracting only the first byte of the key
+- CPA_Project_First_byte_extraction.ipynb - A cut down version of CPA_Project_key_extraction.ipynb, extracting only the first byte of the key

 ## Running the Notebook
 No special instructions are needed.
 Select run all and wait for the program to finish runnning